fabrezi/DUMBO/README.md

 The following are the open task:

+[x] Hello World in Spring framework.

-[1] Create a GET HTTP method which sends back a funny response.
+[] Create a GET HTTP method which sends back a funny response.

-[2] Send a message and save it in the database.
+[] Send a message and save it in the database.

-[3] Generate UUID.
+[] Generate UUID.

 ------------------------------